brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 This `@_index-view_@` can be exposition-only, it's effectively an implementation detail of `enumerate`.

+### Does `adjacent` mean `2` or `n`?

+In C++20, we have the range adapters `keys` and `values` which are actually specified as `elements<0>` and `elements<1>`, respectively, where `elements<N>` is a generic range adapter that picks the `N`th part from a range of tuples.

+Now consider `adjacent`.
+This view could simply mean to take elements two-at-a-time, taking a range of `T` and producing a range of `(T, T)` (as a tuple).
+But there isn't anything particularly special about two, just that it'd probably be the most used value.
+There's not much additional specification effort to create a range adapter that takes elements n-at-a-time and produces a range of n-tuple.
+In that case, we could specify `adjacent` as `chunk_as_tuple<2>` (this closely resembles the algorithm `chunk` described [later](#the-sliding-family), the difference being that here we need the value as a constant expression to produce a range of tuples, while there we produce a range of ranges).
+Alternatively, `adjacent` itself could be the generic algorithm and we could introduce a specialized name to mean `adjacent<2>`.
+For instance, Python calls this `pairwise` and Kotlin calls it `zipWithNext`.

 ## The `group_by` family

-This family, as the name suggests, take a range of `T` and group them based on some provided function function. `group_by` is one of the most consistently named algorithms across all languages (modulo choice of spelling, as in `groupBy` or `group-by`) yet there are actually three-ish different approaches to what this algorithm actually means:
+This family, as the name suggests, take a range of `T` and groups them based on some provided function function. `group_by` is one of the most consistently named algorithms across all languages (modulo choice of spelling, as in `groupBy` or `group-by`) yet there are actually three-ish different approaches to what this algorithm actually means:

 1. Take a binary predicate, `(T, T) -> bool`, and invoke this predicate on consecutive elements and start a new group when that predicate returns `false`.
 Using Haskell notation, we're taking a `[T]` (range of `T`) and producing a `[[T]]` (range of range of `T`).
 2. Take a unary function, `T -> U` (such that `U` models `equality_comparable`), and group consecutive elements with the same `U`.
 Following the law of useful return, these algorithms don't just give you a `[[T]]` back, they rather give you a `[(U, [T])]` &mdash; the algorithm had to compute the `U`s for each element so they should give it to the user.
 3. Take a unary function, `T -> U`, and return a dictionary that maps every `U` to a list of `T`s that mapped to it.

 Haskell, Elixir, D (`chunkBy`), and range-v3 (~ish) provide the first kind.
 Rust, Python, D (also `chunkBy` &mdash; it allows both uses), and F# provide the second.
 Clojure, Kotlin, and Scala provide the third.

+Swift recently announced its own set of algorithms [@swift.algorithms].
+It provides the first kind as `chunked(by: f)` and the second kind as `chunked(on: f)` (Swift allows overloading based on named function arguments).

 range-v3 is mostly in the first category, except its implementation choice is quite different from the other languages.
-It always compaers the _first_ element in each subrange with each subsequent one, while the others always compare _consecutive_ elements.
+It always compares the _first_ element in each subrange with each subsequent one, while the others always compare _consecutive_ elements.
 As such, they may yield very different  results:

 ```haskell
 >>> groupBy (<=) [1,2,2,3,1,2,0,4,5,2]